michaeltoohig/bilolok/README.md

   - [x] photos
 - [ ] Fix browser quota limit error - handle by clearing cache and starting again?
 - [x] Add nakamal created_at and updated_at columns
-  - [ ] User edit history of nakamals
+  - [x] User edit history of nakamals
 - [ ] Handle possibly dead nakamals by looking for nakamals without recent updates or recent check-ins.
 A `confirmed_at` value or table with user and result of confirmation visit?
 - [ ] User view for public - rank users or show their badges and order by different criteria (last check-in, most this week/month, etc)
 - [ ] User login history and track IP and other details to help prepare against bad actors
 - [ ] Current user chat (websockets or something) KISS so no history or logging
   - [ ] Alerts users to new messages or @user messages
   - [ ] Must be able to listen to incoming messages in background while user has joined chat for the day or something like this?
 Or it becomes a always running chat app at the same time???
+  - [ ] Current active users list on frontend? - may be best if implemented when new auth token is generated since if we have refresh tokens we can set the auth tokens to a short lifespan - or when if chat is an available feature then use the websocket to set a more precise value based on last message sent or other event

 ## Development